yungSoftware/roblox-2016-source-code/README.md

 - [x] Change the Location of unrelated files inside **content\fonts** folder.
 - [ ] Making Bootstrappers don't override our original Roblox files and registries.
    - When this got sorted out, new versions will only include the bootstrappers, so you just have to update the Rocknet in order to upgrade!
+- [ ] Able to compile the source in MacOS(XCode)
+   - Needs some work and configuration.
+- [ ] Able to compile the Android Client
 - [ ] 64-bit Support for all the projects that listed at the bottom.
 - Building all the projects within the latest Visual Studio Version **[34/68]**
   - **FYI:** Most of them are never tried so expect some misinformations.